Police set to reveal new information on Toronto man’s remains found in Uxbridge pond

 Durham police’s homicide unit is working in conjunction with the Toronto police’s homicide and missing persons units on this investigation.

-A live stream of this news conference will be availible on CTVNewsToronto.ca.
+A live stream of this news conference will be available on CTVNewsToronto.ca.

 With files from CTV News Toronto's Abby O'Brien.